Honors Procedures – Economics Department

 To be accepted into the Honors Program in the Economics major, a student must satisfy the following:

-- A minimum College grade point average of 3.3.
+- A minimum College grade point average of 3.3 and, separately, an Economics course GPA of 3.3.

 - The student must have demonstrated the discipline, skills, and the depth of understanding necessary for successful completion of an Honors Project.